gavalierm/btbm-tally/README.md

-# ESP32 TALLY light with Bluetooth control for Blackmagic Camera
+# ESP32 TALLY light with Bluetooth CCU for Blackmagic Camera
-The main goal is to use ESP32 with BLE to bridge the gap between Blackmagic ATEM (not implemented yet) and Blackmagic Pocket camera.
+The main goal is to use ESP32 with BLE to bridge the gap between Blackmagic ATEM (not part of this project see "App" part) and Blackmagic Pocket camera.

 ## The Idea
 The idea is so simple that I'm really surprised I did not find any GIT repo to do this.

-The idea is to "do nothing, just bridge."
+*The idea is: "do nothing, just bridge."*

-### Do Nothing But...
+### Do Nothing but...
 Because we need to do some special stuff like handle BLE discovering, passkey handshakes, registrations, and so on, the PROTOCOL has to be extended to these custom RAW messages.
 (See PROTOCOL part)